 - Help in determining what resources are available and accessible to pursue your family member’s goal.
 (Mental Health America)

-The supports for work might also include a professional peer (another person in recovery trained to help).
+The supports for work might also include a professional peer.
 This person can help with inspiration, motivation or information.
 (Temple University)

 “People supports” might also be people at work if you’re already working, such as coworkers or a supervisor.
-People supports can include people outside of work who support you as you consider, choose, get, and keep work, such as family, friends, clergy, neighbors, even pets.
+People supports can include people outside of work who support you as you consider, choose, get, and keep work.